-*Editorial Disclaimer* – June’s one and only post (completed in July) is being published in (nearly) first draft form »shock horror!« for two reasons: 1) because if I write and redraft the way I usually do then nothing will get published either this month or next – or the one after that – and 2) because the motivation behind this piece has left me with a weird urge to purge.
+*Editorial Disclaimer* – This post is being published in (nearly) first draft form »shock horror!« for two reasons: 1) because if I write and redraft the way I usually do then nothing will get published either this month or next – or the one after that – and 2) because the motivation behind this piece has left me with a weird urge to purge.
 So I’m going to write like I write for Facebook – macro-micro-blogging – – – or something.

 An online support group I regularly frequent were recently debating the overspill usage of the word “meltdown” into common parental parlance.
 I don’t think I’m breaking anyone’s confidence by disclosing that.
 In the SEND community, many of us can get ever so slightly touchy about language – and with very good reason – given that the statutory difference between “should” and “must” can and does make or break our children.